JolyonJian/DRS/README.md

 A Deep Reinforcement Learning enhanced Kubernetes Scheduler for Microservice-based System

 ## File description
-- `kubernetes/` : The source code of [Kubernetes (version 1.23.4)](https://github.com/kubernetes/kubernetes/tree/v1.23.4).
-The DRS scheduler is in registed in `kubernetes/pkg/scheduler/framework/plugins/dqn/dqn.go`
+- `scheduler/` : The source code of kube-scheduler for [Kubernetes (version 1.23.4)](https://github.com/kubernetes/kubernetes/tree/v1.23.4).
+The DRS scheduler is in registed in `scheduler/framework/plugins/dqn/dqn.go`
 - `deploy/` :
     - `apps/` : the application configure file and deploy script.